 Vitamin B6, also called pyridoxine, pyridoxal 5-phosphate, or P5P helps to relieve premenstrual symptoms via several mechanisms:

-- It’s essential for the manufacture of brain neurotransmitters, including GABA, dopamine, and serotonin.
+- It supports neurotransmitters, such as GABA, dopamine, and serotonin.

 - It lowers prolactin.